Visual Chain of Thought: Bridging Logical Gaps with Multimodal Infillings: Abstract

 \section{Abstract}

-\blfootnote{*Equal Contribution.}Recent advances in large language models elicit reasoning in a chain of thought that allows models to decompose problems in a human-like fashion.
+Recent advances in large language models elicit reasoning in a chain-of-thought that allows models to decompose problems in a human-like fashion.
 Though this paradigm improves multi-step reasoning ability in language models, it is limited by being unimodal and applied mainly to question-answering tasks.
 We claim that incorporating visual augmentation into reasoning is essential, especially for complex, imaginative tasks.
-Consequently, we introduce \textbf{\textsc{VCoT}}\footnote{\href{https://github.com/dannyrose30/VCOT}{https://github.com/dannyrose30/VCOT}}, a novel method that leverages chain of thought prompting with vision-language grounding to recursively bridge the logical gaps within sequential data.
+Consequently, we introduce \textbf{\textsc{VCoT}} \footnote{Source available: \href{https://github.com/dannyrose30/VCOT}{\texttt{https://github.com/dannyrose30/VCOT}}}, a novel method that leverages chain-of-thought prompting with vision-language grounding to recursively bridge the logical gaps within sequential data.
 Our method uses visual guidance to generate synthetic multimodal infillings that add \textit{consistent} and \textit{novel} information to reduce the logical gaps for downstream tasks that can benefit from temporal reasoning, as well as provide interpretability into models' multi-step reasoning.
-We apply \textsc{VCoT} to the \textsc{Visual Storytelling} and \textsc{WikiHow} summarization datasets and demonstrate through human evaluation that \textsc{VCoT} offers novel and consistent synthetic data augmentation beating chain of thought baselines, which can be used to enhance downstream performance.
+We apply \textsc{VCoT} to the \textsc{Visual Storytelling} and \textsc{WikiHow} summarization datasets and demonstrate through human evaluation that \textsc{VCoT} offers novel and consistent synthetic data augmentation beating chain-of-thought baselines, which can be used to enhance downstream performance.